Student loan forgiveness is the lifesaver of our country’s college graduates.

 Needless to say, we think our society has a lot of anxiety and fear about student loans, and news articles about vital programs either disappearing or being temperamental does nothing to allay our frayed financial nerves.

-The purpose of this article is to help you understand exactly what you need to know about the Direct Loan program’s public service loan forgiveness program:
+The purpose of this beginner’s guide is to help you understand exactly what you need to know about the Direct Loan program’s public service loan forgiveness program:

 - What is public service loan forgiveness?